-The Arctic Cooperation Programme of the Nordic Council of Ministers is administered by Nordregio.
+The Arctic Cooperation Programme of the Nordic Council of Ministers was administered by Nordregio.
+The administration has now been moved to NAPA in Greenland.
 There is one round of applications per programme year, usually towards the end of the year.
+More information can be found here: https://napa.gl/en/arctic-cooperation-programme/

 The Arctic co-operation programme contributes to the Nordic Council of Ministers’ vision of an “innovative, borderless, visible and outward-looking Nordic Region”.
 It must also give substance to the Nordic Council of Ministers’ other inter-sectoral strategies, which are based on Nordic positions of strength and areas in which the work of the Nordic Council of Ministers carries weight, both within the Nordic Region and globally, and can generate added value.
 The work of the Nordic Council of Ministers, including the Arctic Cooperation Programme, has its roots in Nordic rights-based, legal and historical traditions of democracy and inclusion.